catkira/ocra/README.md

 To get the latest version running do:

-git clone -b hf_chain_reset https://github.com/catkira/ocra.git
+git clone -b new_multiplier https://github.com/catkira/ocra.git

 cd ocra